-For the purpose of the June 30, 2023 valuation, the expected rate of return on OPEB plan investments is 5.75%; the municipal bond rate is 3.86%; and the resulting single discount rate is 5.75%.
-The expected rate of return on OPEB plan investments is 5.75%; the municipal bond rate is 3.69%; and the resulting single discount rate is 5.39% as of June 30, 2022.
-The projection of cash flows used to determine the discount rate assumed plan member and statutory/Board approved employer contributions will be made at rates equal to those based on the July 1, 2023, and July 1, 2022, RHIC actuarial valuation reports.
+For the purpose of the June 30, 2024 valuation, the expected rate of return on OPEB plan investments is 5.75%; the municipal bond rate is 3.97%; and the resulting single discount rate is 5.75%.
+The expected rate of return on OPEB plan investments is 5.75%; the municipal bond rate is 3.86%; and the resulting single discount rate is 5.75% as of June 30, 2023.
+The projection of cash flows used to determine the discount rate assumed plan member and statutory/Board approved employer contributions will be made at rates equal to those based on the July 1, 2024, and July 1, 2023, RHIC actuarial valuation reports.
 For this purpose, only employer contributions that are intended to fund benefits of current RHIC members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries are not included.
-Based on those assumptions, the RHIC fiduciary net position was projected to be sufficient to make all projected future benefit payments of current plan members.
+Based on those based on these position was projected to be sufficient to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on RHIC investments was applied to all periods of projected benefit payments to determine the total OPEB liability.